Pacification of Algeria: Campaigns

+Campaigns against the Emirate of Mascara

-First Campaign against Abd-el-Kader (1835–1837)
+First campaign against Abd al-Qadir (1835–1837)

 Tribal elders in the territories near Mascara chose the 25-year-old `Abd al-Qādir (Abd-el-Kader), to lead the jihad against the French.
 Recognised as Amir al-Muminin (commander of the faithful), he quickly gained the support of tribes in the western territories.
 In 1834, he concluded a treaty with General Desmichels, who was then military commander of the French Department of Oran.
 The treaty was reluctantly accepted by the French administration and made France recognise Abd al-Qādir as the sovereign of the territory in Oran Province not under French control, and it authorized him to send consuls to French-held cities.
 The treaty did not require Abd al-Qādir to recognize French rule, something glossed over in its French text.
 He used the peace provided by the treaty to widen his influence with tribes throughout western and central Algeria.

 D'Erlon was apparently unaware of the danger posed by Abd al-Qādir's activities, but General Camille Alphonse Trézel, then in command at Oran, saw it and attempted to separate some of the tribes from Abd al-Qādir.
 When he succeeded in convincing two tribes near Oran to acknowledge French supremacy, Abd al-Qādir dispatched troops to move those tribes to the interior, away from French influence.
 Trézel countered by marching a column of troops out from Oran to protect those tribes' territory on 16 June 1835.
 After exchanging threats, Abd al-Qādir withdrew his consul from Oran and ejected the French consul from Mascara, a de facto declaration of war.
 The two forces clashed in a bloody but inconclusive engagement near the Sig River.
 However, when the French, who were short on provisions, began withdrawing toward Arzew, Abd al-Qādir led 20,000 men against the beleaguered column and, in the Battle of Macta routed the force, killing 500 men.
 The debacle led to the recall of d'Erlon.